peymanbateni/multimodal-emotion-analysis-in-conversations/README.md

 # multimodal_conversational_analysis
 Signal processing course project!
 In this project, we aim to produce a model on conversational sentiment and emotion analysis that uses visual features in addition to the audio and textual features previously used.
-The goal of the project is to produce a novel model that (hopefully) achieves better results than the previously published works.
+The goal of the project was to produce a novel model that (hopefully) achieves better results than the previously published works.
+While this goal was not achieve, substantial exploration of novel architectural additions was performed, leading to a good guideline for future research.

 Pytorch Facenet source: https://github.com/timesler/facenet-pytorch